 If you have a firm schedule – like 9am, 1pm, 5pm, 9pm, 1am, 5am – you can skip this step.

 This step is for those who pump at night whenever their babies get up to eat, or who pump a certain number of hours from their last pumping session.
-The idea here is to get a good idea of where you’re at, so that you can plan the changes that you’re going to make.
+The idea here is to understand where you’re at, so that you can plan the changes that you’re going to make.

 So let’s say that you pump every three hours during the day plus whenever your baby wakes up at night.
 Most nights, that’s once, somewhere between 2:30am and 4:30am.
 You go to bed around 10pm, and you start your last session of the day at 9:30pm.
 You get up for the day at 7am.

 Your schedule would look something like this: